iliebler40/Final-Project/README.md

 - MAFFT (Multiple sequence alignment)
 - RAxML (Phylogenetic tree)

-# We need Jorge's dataset for the Antibiotic resistant genes
+# We need Jorge's dataset for the Antibiotic resistant genes (Will obtain SRR numbers then)